jnyaanga/joynyaanga/content/post/2021-09-16-project-workflow/index.markdown

   preview_only: no
 projects: []
 ---
-Here I want to talk briefly about the advantages of and tools for building project-oriented workflows.
+In this post I will talk briefly about the advantages of and tools for building project-oriented workflows.
+All this with the hope that I can convince you to never write another absolute file path again.

-As a beginning R user, I was aware of the benefits of organizing each data analysis into a project: a folder on your computer that holds all the files relevant to that particular piece of work.
+When I was first starting out in R, I was aware of the benefits of organizing each data analysis into a project: a folder on your computer that holds all the files relevant to that particular piece of work.
-However, I was unaware of tools such as Rprojects that allowed for easy navigation through projects.
+I was unaware, however, of tools such as Rprojects that allow for easy navigation through projects.